 Remember!
-Your agents are the face (and voice) of your company, emphasizing the importance of a unified, accurate, and consistent communication that always reflects what your company stands for!
+Your agents are your company's face (and voice), emphasizing the importance of unified, accurate, and consistent communication that always reflects what your company stands for!

-And let’s be honest.
-Not all call center employees have years of experience.
-Some call centers hire unskilled labor and spend minimum resources on training to lower the costs.
+Let's keep it real.
+Not all call center employees are pros with years of experience.
+Some call centers hire newbies and don't invest much in training to save money.

 What a Good Call Center Script Should Contain:

 Provide your script with generic sentences and phrases worded in a positive tone that can be useful when you need to lighten up the conversation

 Make sure your script contains the answers to the most critical questions that may be asked